Wi Pere: Political career

 In 1865, as Pai Marire emissaries gained support in Poverty Bay and tensions grew amid local iwi, Wi Pere remained a government supporter and constant to his Anglican allegiance.
 However, despite this, he protested against the exile of Poverty Bay Māori to the Chatham Islands, and strongly opposed the government's attempts to confiscate their land.
 Through his work in the Repudiation movement to support Māori land owners, Pere became an important Māori leader in the region and gained wide support in his first bid for Parliament in 1884.

 Pere attracted much attention when he won the Eastern Māori seat in the 1884 general election.
 As the fourth representative for the electorate, Pere spoke strongly against the Native Land Court's actions of giving land title to individuals, believing land should be owned by hapū (sub-tribes) or whānau (family).
 He also joined the Kotahitanga movement and supported its efforts to establish a separate Māori Parliament.

 In both the 1887 and 1890 elections Pere lost the Eastern Māori seat to James Carroll, who was opposed to the Kotahitanga separatist movement.
 When Carroll stood down in 1893 to contest the Gisborne (European) seat, Pere won Eastern Maori back as a member of the Liberal Party.
 He served a further four terms before losing the seat to Āpirana Ngata in the 1905 general election.

 Pere was appointed to the Legislative Council on 22 January 1907, where he was effectively the only Māori member.
 By this time Pere had become a strong empire loyalist.
 He offered to lead a Māori contingency to the South African war of 1899–1902 and urged military training for all New Zealanders.
 Pere was unseated from the Legislative Council in 1912.

 Death and legacy

 Wi Pere died on 9 December 1915, and was buried in a vault at Waerenga-a-Hika on 3 January 1916.
 In his eulogy Apirana Ngata remarked: "No man ever did more for his people...never was there a greater fighter for his race than Wi Pere".

 As a final tribute to Wi Pere, a monument was erected along Reads Quay, Gisborne in 1919 to coincide with the return of Māori troops from war.
 It was unveiled on 9 April 1919 by Hon.
 James Carroll.

+His son, Albert, was a lawyer and Petone Borough Councillor from 1922 before his death, aged 30, in 1926.
 Māori historian Rongowhakaata Pere Halbert was a grandson of Wi Pere.